Outbreak Response Plan

 PROCESS

-The facility shall screen and log all family/visitors entering the facility and all staff at the beginning of each shift.
+The facility shall screen all family/visitors entering the facility and all staff at the beginning of each shift.

 Screening will include: